rage/programming-25/data/index.md

 ## Lectures

-There are no more live lectures for this year's MOOC instance.
-The lecture recordings can be viewed on the table below.
+The course will be lectured next in the autumn of 2025.
+The lecture recordings from 2024 can be viewed on the table below.

-Please note that exam dates and similar information in the older recordings may not concern this year's course.

 <table>
   <thead>